kyleneumann/swift_analysis_code/README.md

 Currently only contains the light curve analysis code.
 Move every UVOT sky image to the same directory and the code will generate a totaled light curve per filter given an extraction source region and background region.

 ## data folder
 Example folder of sources to display how xrt_steps.py and others will work along with file organization options.
 TXS 1516+064 will produce a spectrum with a very well done powerlaw fit while V1405 Cas will fail to properly fit to a powerlaw.
-Both will be included within the final processed tables.
+Both will be included within the final processed tables. input_sources.csv contains example positioning of the two example sources with accurate coordinates.
+Semimajor axes, semiminor axes, and position angle (in degrees) are exaggerated to show region generation.

+## Commenting and Utilizing Repo
+If you experience an error or issue, consider opening an issue in the repository, and I will check it out.